Skip to main content Skip to footer content

 4. Make sure your outdoor caddy is put out for collection on your local collection day.

-What happens to my food waste when it is collected?
+What happens to your food waste when it is collected?

 Food waste collected from your home is taken to one of our transfer stations in Ruislip & Brentford.
 The food waste is collected and taken to a special anaerobic digestion plant in Mitcham where it’s turned into soil fertilizer and energy for the national grid.